 No matter how tempting it might be to spend a little bit longer in Spain, particularly if you have a second home in the country, it’s important that you always stick to the rules.
 If you need to be in Spain for longer than 90 days for a good reason (a medical reason, or to attend a funeral, for example) then it is possible to secure a short-stay visa extension.
 But if you do overstay your 90 day period, there could be very negative consequences: this will be recorded, and you could face fines, deportations and travel bans.
 Not the ideal scenario if you have a property in Spain that you wish to visit regularly!
 It simply isn’t worth taking the risk.

-hinking of investing in your own Spanish home?
-Our property experts are perfectly placed to offer all of the help and support you need.
+Thinking of searching for a dream property in Spain?
+Our property experts on the Costa Del Sol are perfectly placed to offer all of the help and support you need.
 Why not get in touch today?